T-U-R-A/tura-coding-book/Chapter1and2.typ

 *Explanation* :

-Sort all bookings by start time.
-Use a priority queue of (end_time, room_id) to free the earliest-finished room that is available when a new booking starts; otherwise assign a new room.
-Track assignments for each original booking and the maximum rooms used.
+We use a greedy algorithm by sorting customers by their arrival time.
+For each customer, we check if any previously used room has become free (i.e., its last guest departed before the current guest arrives).
+We use a multiset to efficiently track rooms by their end times - if a suitable free room exists, we reuse it; otherwise, we allocate a new room.
+This greedy choice is optimal because assigning an available room to the earliest arriving customer never leads to a worse solution than leaving it empty.

 \
 *Code :*